Clazosentan

-Clazosentan (INN, trade name Pivlaz) is a drug belonging to the class of endothelin receptor antagonists.
+Clazosentan (INN, brand name Pivlaz) is a drug belonging to the class of endothelin receptor antagonists.

 Mechanism

 The endothelin 1 receptor is one of the strongest known vasoconstrictors.
 After subarachnoidal bleedings, irritation of the blood vessels can lead to a vasospasm and thus to an ischaemia, an insufficient blood supply to brain tissue.
 One possible effect of this is, in turn, an ischaemic stroke.

 Trials

 In a randomized trial with patients who had aneurysmal subarachnoid bleeding and were being treated with endovascular coiling, 15 mg/h clazosentan significantly reduced vasospasm-related morbidity and all-cause mortality.
 Clazosentan, however, did not improve the neurological outcome as measured by the extended Glascow Outcome Scale.